AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #### TypeScript utilities

-To make it somewhat convenient to compute the message hashes in TypeScript the `aztec.js` package includes a `computeAuthWitMessageHash` function that you can use.
+To make it convenient to compute the message hashes in TypeScript, the `aztec.js` package includes a `computeAuthWitMessageHash` function that you can use.

 #include_code authwit_computeAuthWitMessageHash /yarn-project/aztec.js/src/utils/authwit.ts typescript